 Do not know

 PAPER FOLDING TEST Next you will answer some questions that will help me understand your spatial ability.
 Prior research shows that different people have different levels of spatial ability.
 Some people will find these questions easier while others will find them more difficult.
 Please read the instructions carefully.
-You may not leave the test until the 3 minutes are up, so it is in your interest to complete the test to the best of your ability.
-You will receive a bonus of $0.05 for each correct answer on the spatial ability tests.
+In addition to the fixed payment of $4, you will receive a bonus of $0.05 for each correct answer that you provide.